berkes/drupal.rb/README.txt

   View total todo items only.
      drupal todo list total ./sites/all/modules

+  Install drupal core to the current directory.
+     drupal install core

+  Install a 5.x module when in the 'modules directory
+     drupal install devel .
+5.x

+  Install a module to the modules folder in my new installation (from drupal root)
+     drupal install devel ./sites/all/modules

+  Install a module when in the 'modules directory
+     drupal install devel

 == LOCAL TEMPLATES

   Create .drupal.rb/templates/ directories in your home-directory and put your